sara-sabr/ITStrategy/_posts/en/2021-05-18-problems-of-project-based-funding.md

 We must use public funds in a responsible way by navigating this uncertainty through smaller iterative steps, making course corrections using empirical evidence, and constantly providing value until the end user tells us our goal is achieved.
 We are looking to see if we can adjust our investment management instruments tool box, including how we submit TB Submissions, and release much needed internal IT capacity.

-A subsequent blog will be posted to share our thoughts on the topic of product management and how it we think it could be implemented in government.
+A subsequent blog will be posted to share our thoughts on the topic of product management and how we think it could be implemented in government.

 ## Notes